pierodesenzi/cloudwalk_code_challenge/README.md

 It's steps are defined in an Airflow DAG:
 1) Create a Docker network for all of the services to communicate between themselves
-2) Using Docker Compose, create secrets, a volume, and two services: one for Postgres, which will create the database and the tables; and another one for the data extraction from the World Bank's API and upsertion into the database
+2) Using Docker Compose, create secrets, a volume, and three services:

+    a) one for Postgres, which will create the database and the tables;

+    b) one for the data extraction from the World Bank's API and upsertion into the database;

-3) Using Docker Compose, create a service that will connect to Postgres and do the desired query, storing the result in a CSV file
+    c) one that will connect to Postgres and do the desired query, storing the result in a CSV file.

 4) Copy the CSV from the container to the host machine
 5) Bring down the Docker Compose services